nikhilracha/React-Blog/README.md

  This is a static Personal Blog made in React JS with Google news API integrated into the Navigation section of the blog.

+ I have used Material UI for styling and components.
+Google News API is used to deliver the news and it is updated for every 5 seconds

  Make sure you have node installed on your machine.